boalang/NR/experiments/conflicts.md

+# Correcting annotations for the misclssified proteins
+* the dataset by Edgar 2018 (Peerj paper) is small, we can not get larger cluster to propose annotations

-# Conflicts analysis between annotations in the sequences and clusters at nr95
+## Conflicts analysis between annotations in the sequences and clusters at nr95

-## Examples
+### Examples

 * convert Boa output to one line for each sequence